The (Anti-)EDR Compendium

 The Windows OS provides information about processes in form of notification callback routines.
 Especially about process-, thread- and image-creation.
 It is generated by the kernel itself, there is no way to surpress these like with usermode hooks (without kernel privileges).

 These callbacks are initiated in the context of the relevant process and thread.
-(Therefore the events have a reference to the origin process).
+Therefore the events have information about the origin process.

-There are various different sources of kernel mode telemetry:
+There are various different sources of kernel mode instrumentation:

 • ETW (Windows Event Tracing infrastructure)